 What else do I have to know?

-The permitted hours of “sale, delivery, and curb-side pickup” are from 9AM to 11AM daily.
+The permitted hours of “sale, delivery, and curb-side pickup” are from 9AM to 11PM daily.
 That means deliveries and curb-side pickups must be completed prior to 11PM.
 The ability that stores now have to deliver cannabis and permit curb-side pickup is limited to the next 14 days.
 That period will be crucial to demonstrate to the Alcohol and Gaming Commission of Ontario that Ontario retailers can comply with all the rules.
-If things go off without a hitch, expect the Ontario government to consider making this more permanent.

 Important: Get in touch with your insurance provider in advance before you offer curb-side pickup and delivery so that you can ensure your newly-offered services will be protected by insurance.
 This will likely result in an increase in your insurance premiums.

-I’m a Toronto-based lawyer assisting small businesses with applying for their cannabis retail applications, including Retail Operator Licence (ROL) and Retail Store Authorization Applications under the Cannabis Licence Act.
-Call me at 1-855-542-0529 or email me.
+Harrison Jordan is a Toronto-based lawyer assisting small businesses with applying for their cannabis retail applications, including Retail Operator Licence (ROL) and Retail Store Authorization Applications under the Cannabis Licence Act.
+Call me at 1-647-371-0032 or email me.
 One reason to call Harrison Jordan?
 I only focus on cannabis-related matters.
 You want someone on your side that understands the cannabis-related dimensions to your legal issues.

 Some things you might have searched for: